Simple Hacks to Get Kids to Eat Veggies

 1. Sneaky Smoothies

-One of the easiest ways to incorporate more veggies into your kids’ diets is through smoothies.
-The key is to use fruits with strong flavors that can mask the taste of the vegetables.
+One of the easiest simple hacks to get kids to eat veggies is through smoothies.
+They’re fun, flavorful, and easily mask the taste of vegetables by pairing them with fruit.
 Spinach and kale are great options because they blend well with bananas, berries, and yogurt.
 For a delicious smoothie, try blending:

 Kids will love the sweet flavor and be unaware that they just drank a healthy dose of greens!

-Another simple hack is to incorporate veggies into sauces.
-Blend in carrots, zucchini, or bell peppers, pureeing these veggies in the bon COOK Eco-chop, which is simple, and along with tomatoes, it creates a delectable sauce for pizza or pasta without the kids even noticing!
-For a twist on pasta fun, swap the noodles for zoodles for a festive color and taste.
-Swaps like this will help your children embrace a creative diet and a slightly more mature palate with a craving for good-tasting, good-for-you food!
+Another one of our favorite simple hacks to get kids to eat veggies is by sneaking them into sauces.
+Blend in carrots, zucchini, or bell peppers using the bon COOK Eco-chop.
+It’s easy, and when paired with tomatoes, it creates a flavorful base for pizza or pasta without the kids even noticing!
+For a pasta twist, try zoodles for a burst of color and crunch.
+These swaps help your children build a positive relationship with vegetables through creative, great-tasting food.

 3. Fun Shapes and Colors